‐1 – First Year Resident in Neurosurgery

 ‐6 – Sixth Year Resident in Neurosurgery

-The sixth year begins as the junior academic chief resident at WJMC and sharing chief call with the senior graduating chief resident.
-In the second six months, the PGY6 resident goes to lead the UMC service.
+The sixth year begins as the junior academic chief resident at University Medical Center and sharing chief call with the senior graduating chief resident.
 In this year, the resident shares “chief call”, seeing all potential operative cases on call and reporting directly to the attending on call with their assessment.
 In addition, they function as the chief resident on their services, managing the patient care duties of one junior resident.
 It is expected that they will participate in the most complex procedures at each hospital during this year, functioning as a chief at both hospitals.
+In the second six months, the PGY6 resident goes to West Jefferson Medical Center.

 ‐7 – Seventh Year Resident in Neurosurgery

 At the conclusion of the PGY‐6 year, the resident is amply prepared for the true chief residency.
-First at University Medical Center and then at WJMC, the chief is fully responsible for coordination of all patient care on all the services, resident manpower decisions, complication review, journal club, conference and call schedules.
+The entire seventh year will be completed at WJMC, the chief is fully responsible for coordination of all patient care on all the services, resident manpower decisions, complication review, journal club, conference and call schedules.
 In addition, they directly manage the service they are on.